 We have read of no contraindications during pregnancy (after exhaustively searching for them) so it might be the treatment of choice when treating dysbiosis during pregnancy but as with any herb during pregnancy monitor your patients closely.

-4 capsules three times a day as an anti-microbial and two caps 2 times daily for general health.
+4 capsules three times a day for active issues and two caps 2 times daily for general health.

 1 Chen John, Chen Tina; Chinese Medical Herbology and Pharmacology, Art of Medicine Press 2004, p76-77.